modu/website_grokit_ca/articles/web/PaperScalingMemcacheAtFacebook/PaperScalingMemcacheAtFacebook.markdown

 - Gutter pool: using a fast-expiring cache that is used only temporarily if a main cache fails to alleviate cascading failures (3.3).
 - Eventual consistency as a tradeoff to provide greater availability.

+## How Read/Writes Are Done

+**Read**:

+When a get issued to a memcache instance is successful ({key, value} pair in memory), the value is simply returned to the client.
+On a cache miss, the client is responsible for fetching the data from the MySQL database and then updating the read key in the memcache instances (see figure 1).

+**Write**:

+On a write (or delete), the data is first deleted form the MySQL database, then the memcache instances that hold the key to this data are notified.
+Of course, this means that it is possible for a frontend server to do a valid get on a memcache instance after the data has actually been deleted in the database.

+This is _eventual consistency_: it is possible to read stale data, you application just has to deal with it.

+## Overarching Architecture

+Facebook is organized in _regions_ (machines geographically located together) and _clusters_ (set of machines in a region).
+Data is organized in one master MySQL database, and a number of replicas that can be in different regions / clusters (5.0).

+A cluster contains a set of frontends (web servers that the client directly connects to), memcache instances and MySQL database instances.
+Each frontend is connected to a number (up to all) of memcache instances through a proxy named _mcrouter_.
+The memcache instances do not communicate with each other.

+Key can be replicated to multiple _clusters_ (Facebook's term for a geographically close cluster of computers), but I can't find any details on the criteria and how a frontend instance gets > 1 cache location from hashing a key.

+When a write / delete occurs on a database (MySQL), a notification broadcaster (called "McSqueal") is notified and will notify each memcache instance containing the key of the change.
+The master / replica MySQL servers are kept in sync using MySQL's replication mechanism.

 ## Details

 ### Performance